Pancho-mk/obesity-graph/README.md

 # obesity-graph
-This is a obesity graph of the Top 5 counties in Illinois USA made for 2019.
+This is a obesity graph of the Top 5 counties in Illinois USA from the 2015 CDC BRFSS Survey.

 The information are downloaded from: https://catalog.data.gov/dataset/illinois-obesity-by-county-baf9e